 - Do I need a doctor referral/prescription for therapy?

 Yes.
 Your referral for therapy can come from your primary care physician or specialist.
+Please bring this with you on your initial visit.

 - Does your facility accept referrals from doctors outside the USA system?

 Yes.
 We accept any physician referral for physical or occupational therapy.
+Please call 665-8201 to make an appointment.

 - Will my insurance cover therapy services?